Action Man (2000 TV series)

-Action Man is a 2000 CGI animated TV series based on the toy line of the same name.
+Action Man is a 2000 animated television series based on the toy line of the same name.
+The series aired on Fox Kids and YTV from August 5, 2000 to August 20, 2001.
 Though unrelated to the 1995 version, it was the first Action Man series to be made in CGI.
 In this series, Alexander "Alex" Mann is an extreme sports athlete known as "Action Man" and is a member of Team Xtreme.
-The show's theme song "Amp it up Action Man" was written and performed by Saban Entertainment's Paul Gordon.

 Synopsis

 Alex Mann, Action Man's civilian identity, is an extreme sports athlete of Team Xtreme, taking part in the Mastervision Network's Acceleration Games, a series of unconventional televised sporting activities all over the world.
-Danger and adrenaline trigger hidden mental powers called the "AMP (Advanced Macro Probability) Factor"; a result of secret experiments by his former high school coach Simon Grey.
+Danger and adrenaline trigger hidden mental powers called the "AMP (Advanced Macro Probability) Factor", a result of secret experiments by his former high school coach Simon Grey.
 With it, Alex is able to calculate all future possibilities, choosing the best course of action.
 Alex "Action" Mann, Desmond "Grinder" Sinclair, Agnes "Fidget" Wilson, and Ricky Singh-Baines must stop arch-enemy Doctor X, a brilliant geneticist and bio-engineer, who will stop at nothing to duplicate Alex's AMP Factor to rebuild Earth with the genetically enhanced neo-humanity.